 JAL's SIN-AMS-SIN via NRT

-My cousin, Cheryl was to have her wedding in June 2005 in Edinhoven.
+My cousin, Cheryl was to have her wedding in June 2005 in Eindhoven.
 This meant that I had an option whether to go to Europe.
 My mum didn't go in the end due to work commitment, so I went alone.
-I was deciding on which airlines to take and in the end it was a no brainer to choose Japan Airlines.
+I was deciding on which airlines to take and in the end, it was a no brainer to choose Japan Airlines.
 Why?
 At that time, they were one of the first to fly the brand new Japan Airlines's Boeing 777-300ER, that meant that JL719/JL710 were chosen for SIN-NRT-SIN sectors and JL411/JL412 were operated by Boeing 747-400.
-77W and 744 combo, you can't ask for more.
-There were relatives of mine, questioned me why was I flying the longer way, even the staff counter at the airport told me that I should be flying on SQ instead.
+77W and 744 combos, you can't ask for more.
+There were relatives of mine, questioned me why was I flying the long way, even the staff counter at the airport told me that I should be flying on SQ instead.
 I did explain to them my interest in aviation.
 Some got it, while others were still wondering.
 Who cares?

-On board JAL's Boeing 777-200ER
+Onboard JAL's Boeing 777-200ER

 It was a comfortable flight, seats similar to JL's 767 was good.
 I did manage to get some sleep as it was a night flight.
-I did make use of the PTV system and of course its outdated to today's system, but still efficient to me.
+I did make use of the PTV system and of course, its outdated to today's system, but still efficient to me.
 Service was impeccable and I thoroughly enjoyed the flight.
 The disappointment of not flying the 77W at that point of time went out of my head.
 Flight time was about 7 hrs and not before long, the plane landed at NRT.
-Flight was a bit bumpy especially towards the arrival.
+The flight was a bit bumpy especially towards the arrival.

 Once I disembarked from the aircraft, I went to the transfer counter to get my boarding pass to AMS.
 Great service from the Japanese staffs as usual and not knowing on my next flight, I would be on the upper deck (JA8902).
-Apparently some of JL's 744 had Y class on the upper deck.
+Apparently, some of JL's 744 had Y class on the upper deck.
 Absolutely delighted, I chose the window seat not too far from the staircase.

 Some Boeing 747-400 have Economy Class on the upper deck and I was lucky to get it on my flight to AMS.
 These Boeing 747-400 aircraft used to operate for the airline and was configured in 3 classes: Economy, Business and First class